It’s been a year since Trump was elected, and saying that it’s gone badly would be a gross understatement.

 One year into his presidency and Trump voters don’t have a wall.
 Obamacare hasn’t been repealed.
-Tax reform hasn’t been enacted and probably won’t be anytime soon.
+Tax reform hasn’t been enacted.

 Trump being a disappointment isn’t a conservative or liberal position to take.
 All American’s should recognize the degradation of norms which have taken place in Trump’s first year.
 From lying about his inauguration size, to feuding publicly with gold star families, to mocking a female television host for her plastic surgery, Trump has failed to adhere to presidential decorum.
 Republican’s, however, aren’t the only one’s who should be criticized for abetting his behavior.
 Democrats as well must be careful not to treat every Trump blunder as the end of the world.

-Trump has been dogged by Russia revolutions throughout the past year, with no end in sight.
-Republicans have who stick by his side essentially have to trust that this serial liar-in-chief is telling the truth when evidence to the contrary has been slowly been coming out for the last year.
+Trump has been dogged by Russia revelations throughout the past year, with no end in sight.
+Republicans who stick by his side essentially have to trust that this serial liar-in-chief is telling the truth, when evidence to the contrary has been slowly been coming out for the last year.
 Would you make that bet?
 I wouldn’t.